contains the active ingredient flutamide

 Do not take Flutamin if you have serious liver problems.

-Do not take Flutamin if the expiry date (EXP) printed on the pack has passed.
+Do not take Flutamin after the expiry date (EXP) printed on the pack.

-Do not take Flutamin if the packaging shows signs of tampering or the tablets do not look quite right.
+Do not take Flutamin if the packaging is torn or shows signs of tampering.

 If you are not sure whether you should start taking this medicine, talk to your doctor.